Privacy Policy

 We take security very seriously and implement a range of technical and organizational measures to safeguard your data:

 - Cloud Browser Isolation: Each LinkedIn account connected through Linked API runs in its own isolated cloud-based browser environment.
-This means your LinkedIn session (including cookies and any data loaded during automation workflows) is contained and not accessible by other users or even by our own staff.
-The design ensures that only automated processes can control the browser, reducing human access to your LinkedIn data.
+This means your LinkedIn session (including cookies and any data loaded during automation workflows) is contained within that environment and is not accessible to other users.
+The environment is designed to prevent routine human access to your authenticated LinkedIn session; any exceptional access by authorized personnel follows documented internal procedures and occurs only where necessary for security, incident response, or support.

 - Monitoring and Patching: We regularly update our software and third-party libraries to address security vulnerabilities.
 Our systems are monitored for intrusions or anomalies.
 We also employ firewalls and other protective mechanisms to prevent unauthorized system access.